samlee2015jp/postgresql/README.md

 creating directory /usr/local/pgsql/data ...

-Sams-MacBook-Air:postgres Sam$ initdb -D /usr/local/var/postgres/data
+MacBook-Air:postgres Sam$ initdb -D /usr/local/var/postgres/data
 The files belonging to this database system will be owned by user "Sam".
 This user must also own the server process.